Rancor38/imustkill-website/README.md

 2. **Combat System**:

-    - Players choose one of several actions each turn: Attack, Dodge, Brace, Gather a Spell, Flee, or Negotiate
+    - Players choose one of several actions each turn: Attack, Dodge, Brace, gather a Power, Flee, or Negotiate
     - Roll 1d10 against your relevant stat; if the roll is lower, your action succeeds
     - Combat is deadly and strategic, with minimal hit points

 3. **Magic System**:

-    - Hunters can gather and cast spells through testing Focus
+    - Hunters can gather and cast powers through testing Focus
-    - Spells are organized in decks and by rarity
+    - Powers are organized in decks and by rarity
-    - Players can hold up to 3 spells at a time
+    - Players can hold up to 3 powers at a time

 4. **Equipment**: